testmycode/tmc-intellij/README.md

 TMC-IntelliJ is the IntelliJ IDEA plugin for University of Helsinki's TestMyCode framework.
 TestMyCode is used by various online programming courses for exercise testing and submitting.

-The plugin is not yet published at the plugin repository of Jetbrains, but feel free to clone the repository if you can want to see it in action.
+The plugin is not yet published at the plugin repository of Jetbrains, but feel free to clone the repository if you want to see it in action.

 ### Requirements